mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 will help this project gain more popularity within the Tango community.
 The users should be able to test TangoJS widgets with their own Tango installations.
-The TangoJS Panel application needs to be easy to deploy and should require zero configuration.
+The TangoJS Panel application needs to be easy to deploy and should not need configuration zero configuration. provide default configuration.
+TODO napisac to inaczej.

 [^foot-sardana]: <http://www.sardana-controls.org/>

 A set of functional requirements has been formulated as a guidance for development process.
 The user should be able to:

-* user shoul be able to use the TangoJS Panel application with his own Tango installation (and mTango on server side),
+* users should be able to use the TangoJS Panel application with their own Tango installation (and mTango on server side),
 * application should display all device servers defined in the database,
 * user should be able to create interactive widgets for selected attributes